saucelabs/sauce-school/codelabs/Module2_SauceConnect.md

 * The [Tunnel Name](https://app.saucelabs.com/tunnels) of a running tunnel
 * A copy of [Sauce Connect](https://docs.saucelabs.com/secure-connections/sauce-connect/installation/)
 * Example [Selenium Java test code](https://github.com/walkerlj0/sauceconnect-github-actions/tree/main/java_tests)
+* An App to build and test in GitHub Actions
 * A computer with unrestricted access to saucelabs.com

 This tutorial gives examples written in Java, using the JUnit4 test runner, as well as the Maven build tool.
 If you would like to follow along, you can [download or fork and clone this project](https://github.com/walkerlj0/sauceconnect-github-actions).

-### Skills & knowledge
+### Skills & Knowledge
-*
+* Be able to start a shared tunnel and run a Java test using a shared tunnel
+* Understand the difference between shared and high-availability tunnels, and when to use them
+* Start high availability tunnels for use by many users within a team or organization
+* Learn how to create bash scripts that will start and kill your tunnels, and use crontab jobs to schedule these to restart tunnels every 24 hours
+* Understand the use cases for Sauce Connect with your you system under test
+* Work through an example of setting up Sauce Connect in CI, using GitHub actions to start an on-demand tunnel

 <!-- ------------------------ -->
 ## 2.02 Shared Tunnels
 Duration: 0:06:00

-In this section, you will learn about using shared tunnels, and edit the code to run a test using the tunnel and [this example test written](https://github.com/walkerlj0/Selenium_Course_Example_Code/tree/master/java/Mod4/4.06) in Java, JUnit4, with Maven and InteliiJ.
+In this section, you will learn about using shared tunnels, and edit the code to run a test using the tunnel and [this example test written](https://github.com/walkerlj0/sauceconnect-github-actions) in Java, JUnit4, with Maven and InteliiJ.
 This lesson covers:

 * The different permissions for Sauce Labs accounts, and how they affect tunnels
 * How to start a shared tunnel that others can use